Folexy13/assessment/README.md

 ## 4. About app

 This app is built with create-react-app and it is a dummy page with filter possibilitie on a data that was mocked with a third-party library(json-graphql-server).

+Note:If step two is not done, the app is not going to run